Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated

 sets of ancillary qubits at any one time \cite{ceiling}.
 Put differently, at any given moment in the computation, we need to be preparing the syndrome states for $r-1$ future EC gadgets, as well as using syndrome states in the current EC gadget.

-A similar argument gives $r_A$, which is the time multiplicity for the ancillary qubits carrying the magic states, and depends on the depth of circuit that prepares the magic-state.
+A similar argument gives $r_A$, which is the time multiplicity for the ancillary qubits carrying the magic states, and depends on the depth of the circuit that prepares the magic-state.
 We explain how to obtain $r_A$ in Sec.~\ref{sec:FTQC7qb}, using the specific example of the 7-qubit-code scheme.

 Now, the above discussion was for one level of concatenation.
 In principle, $r$ can depend on $k$.
-For simplicity, we remove this dependence by redefining $r\equiv\max_{k \geq 1} \lceil \tauAnc(k)/\tau_\mathrm{L}(k) \rceil$, a maximum that can be found for a given fault-tolerance scheme complete with the full circuit designs \footnote{In the case where $\tauAnc(k)/\tau_\mathrm{L}(k)$ is unbounded when $k$ grows (which never occurs in the examples we treat later on), one can simply redefine $r\equiv\max_{k \in [1,K]} \lceil \tauAnc(k)/\tau_\mathrm{L}(k) \rceil$ so that the maximum is well-defined over the targeted concatenations levels the experimentalist wish to implement.}.
+For simplicity, we remove this dependence by redefining $r\equiv\max_{k \geq 1} \lceil \tauAnc(k)/\tau_\mathrm{L}(k) \rceil$, a maximum that can be found for a given fault-tolerance scheme together with its full circuit designs \footnote{In the case where $\tauAnc(k)/\tau_\mathrm{L}(k)$ is unbounded when $k$ grows (which never occurs in the examples we treat later on), one can simply redefine $r\equiv\max_{k \in [1,K]} \lceil \tauAnc(k)/\tau_\mathrm{L}(k) \rceil$ so that the maximum is well-defined over the targeted concatenation levels that the experimentalist wishes to implement.}.
 We also assume we do not mix ancillary qubits, in other words we assume certain ancillary qubits are reserved for EC gadgets throughout the calculation, while others are reserved for magic-states.
-One can imagine lowering the qubit costs by using qubits wherever and whenever they are needed, but such a complicated orchestration can be devised only for a given scheme and a given computational algorithm, and is beyond the scope of the current paper.
+One can imagine lowering the physical qubit cost by using qubits wherever and whenever they are needed, but such a complicated orchestration can be devised only for a given scheme and a given computational algorithm, and is beyond the scope of the current paper.